AlighieriDemiurgs/MuArchive/README.md

 - Introduction of Gens System.<sup>163</sup>
 - Introduction of MU Item Shop and Goblin Points (GP), which replace PC bang point system.<sup>165</sup>
 - Introduction of Small Wings (0 Level Wings): Small Wings of Satan, Small Wings of Heaven, Small Wings of Elf, Small Cape of Lord, Small Wing of Curse (Small Wings of Mistery).<sup>165</sup>
   - MU Korea (muonline.co.kr) did not announce Small Wings update-patch separately.
 MU Item Shop was introduced on Season 5 Part 2.
-Although this update does not mention Small Wings separately, it includes photos of Small Wings in the Item Shop.
+Although this update does not mention Small Wings, it includes photos of Small Wings in the Item Shop.
 In addition, Small Wings were initially obtainable from Item Shop, not in-game.
-All in all, it is safe to assume that Small Wings were introduced on Season 5 Part 2.
+All in all, it is safe to assume that Small Wings were introduced on Season 5 Part 2 together with Item Shop, not before that.
 - Addition of new Elf Soldier (Shadow Phantom Soldier) beginner quests.<sup>164</sup>

 # **Season 5 Part 3 (04.02.2010 - 27.04.2010):**